Dafken/KopieProject/deelopdracht02/Cheat sheets/Lamp Stack.md

     #Creation of ip for the network
     azure network public-ip create $newResourceGroup $ipName -l "$zone"

+Choose your network configuration by filling in the variables, after that, simply run this code in to your CLI

+You will be prompted to enter your new VMname, AdminUser and AdminPW

+If you want to use this script as a batch file, open it up in notepad and save as scriptname.bat

 -----
 Source: [GitHub Azure Linux VM Image Capturing](https://github.com/Azure/azure-content/blob/master/articles/virtual-machines/virtual-machines-linux-capture-image-resource-manager.md)